-The MariaDB and MySQL database management systems have a lot in common, which can make it difficult to choose when you need to decide on a database solution for your needs.
+The MariaDB and MySQL database management systems, have a lot in common, making it difficult to choose when you need to decide on a database solution.

-But before we get into an in-depth analysis on the topic MySQL vs MariaDB, let’s start at the very beginning.
+But before we get into an in-depth analysis of MySQL vs. MariaDB, let’s start at the beginning.

 Brief History of MySQL and MariaDB

-Michael “Monty” Widenius is the main author of the original version of the MySQL.
+Michael “Monty” Widenius is the principal author of the original version of MySQL.
 The name MySQL comes from Monty’s first daughter My.

 The MySQL database was started by a Swedish company MySQL AB in 1995.
-MySQL AB was later acquired by Sun Microsystems in 2008 for $1 billion.
+Sun Microsystems later acquired MySQL AB in 2008 for $1 billion.
 Not long after that, Sun Microsystems was acquired by Oracle in 2010.
-Since then, MySQL is maintained and managed by Oracle.
+Since then, MySQL has been maintained and managed by Oracle.

-When Oracle acquired MySQL many people on the team worried about the future of MySQL.
-The main author of MySQL definitely didn’t like the idea of Oracle becoming the owner of MySQL.
-Consequently, a community-developed fork of the MySQL database source code named MariaDB was created.
-The original MySQL developers starts focusing on MariaDB.
+When Oracle acquired MySQL, many people on the team worried about the future of MySQL.
+The principal author of MySQL didn’t like the idea of Oracle becoming the owner of MySQL.

 MariaDB continues Monty’s tradition by being named after his second daughter, Maria.

-According to Monty’s own words at a MySQL & MariaDB conference in Santa Clara on April 2014, MariaDB was born to ensure that a free version of MySQL always exists.
+According to Monty’s own words, at a MySQL & MariaDB conference in Santa Clara in April 2014, MariaDB was born to ensure that a free version of MySQL always exists.

-MariaDB is fully available under the GPL (General Public License) version 2, with its entire set of features.
-There is not a commercial license, and there will never be for legal reasons.
+MariaDB is fully available under the GPL (General Public License) version 2, its full features.
+However, there is no commercial license, and there will never be for legal reasons.

-The GPLv2 states that you can use the software free of charge, but you cannot modify and sell it unless you release the source code.
+The GPLv2 states that you can use the software free, but you cannot modify and sell it unless you release the source code.

-MySQL was originally under the GPL, but has some different licensing issues since it was bought up by Oracle.
-MySQL keeps a dual-license approach.
-The MySQL Community Edition is licensed under GPLv2, but the premium features are available only in the MySQL Enterprise Edition, which is licensed under proprietary, paid license.
+So, the MySQL Community Edition is licensed under GPLv2, but the premium features are available only in the MySQL Enterprise Edition, licensed under a proprietary, paid license.

 In other words, the main difference between the two licenses for MySQL is the available features and support.

-One of MySQL’s biggest advantages is its long market presence.
-Because it is one of the oldest popular database solutions, there is a wide range of community resources that developers and database administrators can use to find answers to problem questions and fix bugs.
+One of MySQL’s most significant advantages is its long market presence.
+In addition, because it is one of the oldest popular database solutions, developers and database administrators can use a wide range of community resources to find answers to problem questions and fix bugs.

-At the moment of writing this article, MySQL is ranked #2 while MariaDB is far behind on position #12.
+When writing this article, MySQL is ranked #2 while MariaDB is far behind in position #12.

 Here you can find the DB-Engines ranking of the database management systems according to their popularity.

-So as can be seen from the chart above, MySQL is the clear winner when it comes to popularity.
+So, as can be seen from the chart above, MySQL is the clear winner in popularity.

 MySQL vs MariaDB: Features

-MySQL and MariaDB have very comparable general options, which is why they are so similar.
+MySQL and MariaDB have very comparable general options, so they are so similar.
 However, MariaDB has several additions that improve on MySQL.

 In addition to the standard Archive, Blackhole, CSV, Federated, InnoDB, Memory, Merge, and MyISAM storage engines, MariaDB contains 12 new engine stores that do not exist in MySQL.